-- The Data Protection Commissioner has issued a number of guidance notes specifically: COVID-19 and Data Protection mostly covering employment, Protecting Personal Data When Working Remotely, Tips for Video Conferencing and Subject Access Requests. - McCann Fitzgerald have issued some general guidance on Coronavirus and Data Protection Four Points for Employers.
+- The Data Protection Commissioner has issued a number of guidance notes specifically: COVID-19 and Data Protection mostly covering employment, Protecting Personal Data When Working Remotely, Tips for Video Conferencing and Subject Access Requests. - McCann Fitzgerald have issued some general guidance on Coronavirus and Data Protection - Four Points for Employers and Data Protection in the Employment Context.